 This program will offer an overview of Big Data and energy analytics, including the roles of management, and demonstrate the link to corporate performance indicators and operational efficiency.
 Access course syllabus.

 Class meetings will occur online via Zoom every Friday from 11:00 a.m. - 12:30 p.m.
-MT during the four week course.
-Registration for spring will open November 9.
+MT during the four-week course.

 Course topics include: